Ask Only When Needed: Proactive Retrieval from Memory and Skills for Experience-Driven Lifelong Agents: Method

 \section{Method}

-We propose \method, an experience-driven lifelong learning framework that enables agents to continually evolve from interaction history through joint experience refinement, policy optimization, and proactive retrieval over a structured experience base. \method\ addresses two key challenges in online lifelong learning: the lack of proactive experience utilization during interaction, and the decoupled treatment of textual memory updates and parameter updates in existing methods.
-To this end, \method\ consists of two tightly coupled components.
-First, \textbf{Experience-Enhanced Online Evolution} (\evomethod) maintains a closed loop between acting, experience accumulation, and policy improvement, allowing the agent to update both its externalized memory and internal decision policy over time.
-Second, \textbf{Proactive Reinforcement Learning-based Retrieval} (\promethod) formulates retrieval as an explicit policy action and learns both when and what to retrieve through step-level supervision from paired-branch process rewards.
-Together, these components enable the agent to proactively identify knowledge gaps, retrieve the most useful past experience, and continuously improve its behavior in a self-reinforcing online evolution process.
+We propose \method, an experience-driven lifelong learning framework enabling agents to continually evolve from interaction history via joint experience refinement, policy optimization, and proactive retrieval over a structured experience base.
+It comprises two tightly coupled components: Experience-Enhanced Online Evolution (\evomethod) maintains a closed loop of acting, experience accumulation, and policy improvement; and Proactive Reinforcement Learning-based Retrieval (\promethod) formulates retrieval as an explicit policy action, learning when and what to retrieve through step-level supervision.